armory/docs/content/en/armory-enterprise/feature-status/armory-enterprise-matrix/_index.md

 ### Container as a Service Platforms

-These are providers that are manifest based, so Armory applies the manifest and leaves the rollout logic to the platform itself.
+These are manifest-based providers.
+Armory Enterprise applies the manifest and leaves the rollout logic to the platform itself.

 | Provider           | Version | Armory Enterprise Version         | Notes |
 | -----------------  | ------------------ | ---------------------- | ----- |